Taking money from your pension plan soon? Here's what to think about

 You might not realise this, but you don’t have to access your pension savings with your existing provider(s).

-Consider choosing a provider that gives you all the options you need for your retirement and your money on your death.
+Consider choosing a provider that gives you all the options you need for your options in retirement and your money on your death.

-Check out comparison websites, contact companies directly and use Pension Wise, a service from MoneyHelper, before making your decision.
+Check out comparison websites, contact companies directly and, if you’re aged 50 or over, you could use Pension Wise before making your decision.
 You can usually get some guidance over the phone or face-to-face.

-How long does it normally take to access my pension money?
+How long does it normally take to access my money?

 Because a pension plan isn’t like a bank account giving you instant access, it makes sense to plan ahead at least a few months before you want to start taking your money.
 You can spend that time getting to know your options too.

-You can usually take 25% of your pension pot free of income tax.
-This can differ depending on the type of pension plan you have, so check with your pension provider how much you’re entitled to.
+You can normally take 25% of your pot free of income tax.
+Some pension plans have different levels of tax-free cash, so check with your pension provider how much you’re entitled to.

-You can either take your tax-free lump sum in one go, or take it out across different tax years to help you manage your income tax efficiently each year.
+You can either take your tax free cash in one go, or take it out across different tax years to help you manage your income tax efficiently each year.

-Not all pension plans let you do this – with some you have to take your tax-free lump sum all at once.
+Not all pension plans let you do this – with some you have to take your tax-free cash all at once.

-Or don’t take any sum at all if you don’t need it and leave it invested with the opportunity to keep growing.
+Or don’t take any cash at all if you don’t need it and leave it invested with the opportunity to keep growing.

-Whichever way you plan to take out your pension money, you need to think about tax, as there may be income tax to pay on any money you take out over your tax-free entitlement.
+Whichever way you plan to take your pension money, you need to think about tax, as there may be income tax to pay on any money you take out over your tax-free cash.

 Take all your money at once and you could pay more income tax than you need to.
 Take it over a number of years and it is likely to be more tax efficient which means you get to keep more of your money.

-Tax can be complicated and you may want to read more from Pension Wise, a service from MoneyHelper, or read our guide to taking cash from your pension plan
+Tax can be complicated and you may want to read more from Pension Wise or HMRC.
+You can even get a free face-to-face meeting with Pension Wise to give you guidance.

-It’s important to note that laws and tax rules may change in the future and your own personal circumstances, including where you live in the UK, will have an impact on tax.
+It’s important to note that laws and tax rules may change in the future and your own personal circumstances and where you live in the UK will have an impact on tax.

-So, how do I actually take out my pension money?
+So, how do I actually take my money out?

 You can normally take money from your pension pot yourself online – just log in if you have a Standard Life pension plan.
 Or in some circumstances you may want or need to call.